karthik0112/javasciript-grammer/chapters.md

      -A literal is just a literal value.
 By accessing its properties, it turns into a -reference to the object instance so you can execute object methods on that value.

-Chaining Methods
+##**Chaining Methods**

-Because in JavaScript functions can return this keyword, or any other value, including functions, it’s possible to chain multiple methods using the dot operator.
+---Because in JavaScript functions can return this keyword, or any other value, including functions, it’s possible to chain multiple methods using the dot operator.

-"hello".toUpperCase().substr(1,4);//"ELLO"
+-"hello".toUpperCase().substr(1,4);//"ELLO"

      TYPE COERCION;